 - H.R.
 538 (105th): Explosives Fingerprinting Act

-From Jan 1985 to Dec 1998, Manton missed 444 of 7,303 roll call votes, which is 6.1%.
-This is worse than the median of 2.6% among the lifetime records of representatives serving in Dec 1998.
+From Jan 1985 to Dec 1998, Manton missed 454 of 7,314 roll call votes, which is 6.2%.
+This is much worse than the median of 2.6% among the lifetime records of representatives serving in Dec 1998.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - The House and Senate websites, for committee membership and voting records